POSITION IDENTIFICATION

 GENERAL FUNCTION

-The Manager of Printing and Postal Services provides leadership and strategic direction for all printing and mailing operations at the University.
+The Coordinator of Printing and Postal Services provides leadership and strategic direction for all printing and mailing operations at the University.
 This position oversees daily operations, develops policies and procedures, manages personnel and budgets, ensures regulatory and branding compliance, and drives efficiency, customer satisfaction, and technological advancement across all printing and postal service functions.

 MINIMUM ACCEPTABLE QUALIFICATIONS